radiantearth/stac-spec/extensions/file/README.md

 | values     | \[any]    | **REQUIRED.** The value(s) in the file.
 At least one array element is required. |
 | summary    | string    | **REQUIRED.** A short description of the value(s).           |

- For example for a cloud cover mask, `card4l:values` property could contain the following data:
+ For example for a cloud cover mask, `file:values` property could contain the following data:

 ```json
 [